PERSOL HR DATA BANK in APAC

 9. Termination of contract by worker according to the Labor Code

-10. Termination of contract by company according to the Labor Code, or dismissal of worker for economic reasons (restructuring, etc.) or merger
+10. Termination of contract by company according to the Labor Code

-11. Dismissal of workers by the employer due to organizational change, technical change, or economic reason, or due to company split, business transfer, or similar event
+11. Dismissal by the employer due to a change in the labor structure, technology, or product for economic reasons or due to a merger, corporate split, or business transfer

 12. Expiration of the valid work permit period for a foreign national worker